 It is simple to check your portfolio.
 Trading fees are easy to see on the order panel before submission, but it is relatively hard to get a clear report on all the fees you paid.
 For example, you need to wait 30 minutes to have your asset statement compiled.

 Mobile trading platform

 Swissquote's eTrading has a user-friendly and well-designed mobile trading platform.
-The search function is simple, although sometimes the results are weighted a bit strangely, like on the web platform.
+The search function is simple, although sometimes the results are organized a bit strangely, similarly to the web platform.

 |• User-friendly||• No advanced search filters|

 |• Good search function|